 Hypertriglyceridemia occurs when the body has a higher than normal level of triglyceride (a type of lipid).
 It is usually discovered after performing a routine test for different lipid levels in the body.
 Causes of high lipid levels (or high cholesterol) include high-fat diet, lack of physical exercise, and medical conditions such as diabetes, hypothyroidism (a condition in which the body does not make enough thyroid hormone), liver disease, and other conditions.
 People with triglyceride levels between 150 mg/dL and 499 mg/dL are considered to have moderate hypertriglyceridemia.
 Severe hypertriglyceridemia is defined as having a fasting TG level greater than or equal to (≥) 500 mg/dL.
-People with hypertriglyceridemia can have a higher risk of heart attacks, strokes, inflammation in the pancreas (i.e., pancreatitis), and other health problems.
-The ultimate goal of treating hypertriglyceridemia is to reduce the risk of pancreatitis and Atherosclerotic cardiovascular disease (ASCVD).
+People with hypertriglyceridemia can have a higher risk of heart attacks, strokes, inflammation in the pancreas, and other health problems.